Tatis, Reyes, Hosmer lead homer parade in Padres’ 8-1 win

-SAN DIEGO (AP) — Rookie Fernando Tatis Jr. and Franmil Reyes homered on David Hess’ first two pitches, and Eric Hosmer connected twice and drove in five runs for the San Diego Padres, who scored all their runs on long balls in an 8-1 victory against the Baltimore Orioles on Monday night.
+SAN DIEGO (AP) — Rookie Fernando Tatis Jr. drove David Hess’ first pitch out of the ballpark and barely had time to put away his batting helmet when Franmil Reyes homered on the second pitch.

+The back-to-back homers on the first two pitches were a franchise first and set the tone for the San Diego Padres, who scored all their runs on long balls in an 8-1 victory against the Baltimore Orioles on Monday night.

-Luis Urias also went deep for the Padres, who hit four homers off Hess and five overall.
+Eric Hosmer connected twice and drove in five runs, and Luis Urias also went deep for the Padres, who hit four homers off Hess and five overall.
 The long balls carried rookie Chris Paddack (7-5) to his second victory in three starts.

-Hosmer hit a two-run homer off Hess in the fourth that flew over the home run deck in right-center and a three-run shot off Dillon Tate in the seventh that landed deep in the seats down the right-field line.
-It was the fifth career multihomer game for Hosmer, who has 15 homers this season.
+“It’s amazing.
+It created, from the beginning of the game, just something special,” said Tatis, the 20-year-old son of the former major league infielder.
+“It’s part of my job.
+I take that so serious.
+I know when I go off, my teammates go off.
+Every time I go there, I’m just trying to do it for them.”

-Tatis started the power display by driving Hess’ first pitch into the seats in left-center and Reyes then drove his second pitch nearly to the base of the batter’s eye in center.
+Tatis started the power display by lining Hess’ first pitch into the seats in left-center and Reyes then drove his second pitch nearly to the base of the batter’s eye in center.

 It was the first time in team history that the Padres homered on the first two pitches they saw.